byblian/pyhoshen/docs/_posts/2019-04-07-2019-Election-Final-Forecast.md

 Even if one or two parties do not make it, the coalitions that can form are more certain.
 In 2015, Netanyahu formed a very narrow government of 61 MKs.
 This seems almost certain to be possible here -- there is a high chance of approximately 90% that Netanyahu will be able to form a narrow right-wing government, and a good 60% chance that Netanyahu will be able to form a stable government of 65 MKs or more.
 In fact, the average right-wing Netanyahu coalition is expected to be 66 MKs.
 If such a stable right-wing coalition does form, the smaller parties should hope to achieve at least 6 mandates - which will force Netanyahu to give in to any of their demands, while parties that get 4 or 5 mandates would have much less bargaining power.

 Blue and White has similar chances for forming a "Jewish only" government, on paper.
 But it seems unlikely that the ultra-orthodox parties will join Blue and White with their heavy Yesh Atid representation - Lapid is one of the candidates for Prime Minister and the party platform is heavily based on Yesh Atid's secular platform.
 A unity government is almost certainly possible - the question is whether Netanyahu wants it.
 (Blue and White is considered here as a whole for the purposes of a unity government).

+## About the Model

+In the US, as well as elsewhere, [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) and [MCMC modelling](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) have been used to predict the elections by sites such as Nate Silver's [538](https://fivethirtyeight.com/) and others.
+It worked very well in 2008 and 2012.
+In 2016, 538 still "missed" but estimated that Trump had chances of [about 30%](https://projects.fivethirtyeight.com/2016-election-forecast/).

+I present here the final forecast of a similar model adapted to Israel, using MCMC techniques.
+The model is open-source and you can learn how to run it yourself and read the technical details in a [separate post](/2019/04/07/Forecasting-the-Israeli-Elections-using-pymc3.html).
+In short, this model is an elaborate polling average (a "poll of polls") that takes into account party correlations and pollster bias ("house effects").
+It is based on 58 polls taken since February 21, 2019, the day that the party lists were finalized.
+You can see the full list of polls [here](https://bit.ly/polls2019).
+Three polls published since Feb 21, 2019 besides those 58 were not included because insufficient data was published.
+The results are based on the distributions in 5000 samples that were computed.

+The model's strengths are:

+* It is able to account for specific pollster bias or "house effects" - if one particular pollster consistently favors a particular party over the average, the model will determine this.
+House effects may be a result of intentional favoritism towards some parties (for example, if the firm also acts as the political party's internal pollster).
+But it may also be unintentional - a result of incorrectly weighting demographic factors, the phrasing of the polled questions, etc.
+* It is able to account for various ways that small parties do not make the threshold - the model is used to generate thousands of samples that match the polls.
+In any sample, some of the parties might make the threshold and some not.
+These combinations are taken into account when considering the final coalition chances.
+* It is able to account for correlations between parties - the model uses the polls to determine which parties are correlated to other parties.
+For example, if it determines that Hadash-Taal and Raam-Balad are negatively correlated, the results will reflect that.
+If a particular sample has Hadash-Taal doing better than average, Raam-Balad would do worse than average, and vice versa.

+But the model also has its weaknesses:
+* It cannot account for changes during the poll "blackout."
+This is the last few days of the election in Israel, when polls may not be published.
+For example, suppose a video is released during the weekend before the election while the poll blackout is already in effect.
+If this video ends up causing some voters to change their minds, the model has no way to foresee such an event.
+(Did anyone?)
+* It cannot account for systematic pollster bias present in all pollsters.
+That is, if all pollsters are polling a specific party below or above its actual support level, the model would be based on the average poll result.
+It does not attempt to adjust or correct this systematic error.
+* It does not attempt to account for undecided voters and does not adjust for likely voters.
+For both of these, it depends on the pollsters' own adjustments.

+Go vote!